Why Is It So Hard for Some Men to Share Their Feelings?

 A man's inability to express his feelings could be normative male alexthymia.

 Posted Nov 13, 2014

-A recent clinical encounter reminded me of an important point about the way many modern men experience their emotions and needs, and how this can have a dramatic impact on relationship quality and lead to all sorts of confusion and conflict.
-I have seen the themes unfold in similar ways in many different couples; I recreate a typical scene below.
+A recent clinical encounter reminded me of the way many modern men experience their emotions and needs, and how it can negatively impact their relationship quality.
+I have seen this theme unfold in similar ways in many different couples; I recreate a typical scene below.

 One major issue that had to be addressed early was a fairly common one, especially with “traditionally masculine” men.
 It is what former APA president Ron Levant called “normative male alexithymia.”

 Before I define the term, consider the following exchange which took place during our first session: I had met individually with Frank for about 30 minutes, and had a sense of where he was coming from.
 When we came together for the couples work, I said to both partners, “One of the most important things for this relationship is to understand where each of you is coming from at an emotional level—that is, the level at which you feel appreciated, admired and loved, or vulnerable, rejected and hurt.
 Let’s take some time and share what each of you is experiencing at that level.”

 Alicia: I guess I can go first.
 There are many times I don’t feel that Frank cares about me or respects me.
 I ask him to respect my office space, but he comes in and leaves it a mess.
 I ask him to let me know when he is coming home, but he forgets to call.
 He knows I like hearing he loves me, but he rarely says that.
 Early in our relationship I felt he wanted to hold and protect me, and that he wanted to honor me.
 There were times that he could even be vulnerable with me.
 But now—now I just feel this coldness from him.
 And when I ask him to do things, like tell me when he is coming home, he just lashes out at me.